dnl0/brainwhack/test/brainfuck/readme.txt

-most of these are taken from wikipedia
+some of these are taken from wikipedia

 https://en.wikipedia.org/wiki/Brainfuck